Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 already-in-flight material to align after ordinary transaction-set convergence, not a wait for any particular Export to reach qC.
 Timeout always closes the ledger and injects no Export witness from an unavailable or unaligned root.
+Standalone test execution has no peer qV gate and substitutes exact possession of its locally verified sidecar map; intent admission still requires the UNLReport-backed parent state.

 For each still-pending origin that reaches qC in the accepted root, pre-build materializes at most one canonical later-ledger `ttEXPORT_SIGNATURES`.
 The